It's easy to make coconut haystacks. And if you use dark chocolate and unsweetened coconut, you can feel good about eating them!

 I first tried coconut haystacks in a small artisan chocolate shop in Lake Tahoe, California.
-As someone who adores coconut and dark chocolate, it's no surprise I thought they were terrific.
+As someone who adores coconut and dark chocolate, it's no surprise I thought they were amazing.
 I immediately set out to learn how to make them at home!
-Here's the result of my experiments.
+Here are the delicious results of my experiments.

 Ingredients